 The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they worked on an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

-HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and greater.
+HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-These filters have a MERV rating of 1721, depending on the kind.
-This rating demonstrates how successfully a filter can remove pollutants from the air.
+These filters have a MERV rating of 1721, depending on the brand.
+This rating demonstrates how effectively a filter can remove pollutants from the air.